ShadyPenguin/personal_website/README.md

 I've decided to make my own website so I can easily share my projects with others.

 Right now you won't find anything of value aside from my resume.

+## TODO

+- Switch to github actions for ci/cd
+- enable https
+-